Dating Before Marriage Statistics

 Jules Chen

 Jules Chen is a Texas-based writer who has been featured on feminist blogs and lifestyle magazines.
 She graduated from Emory University with dual degrees in English Literature and Chinese Studies.
 She has served as the managing editor of Lithium Magazine where she worked with a talented team of writers covering lifestyle and pop culture.
-Her lifestyle writing has been published at Betches, Adolescent Content, and Niche, Inc.
+Her lifestyle writing has been published at Betches, TimeOut, Adolescent Content, and Niche, Inc.

-Edited by: Lillian Castro
+Edited by: Amber Brooks

 Reviewed by: Sheena Holt